oroinc/documentation/user/storefront/getting-started/common-controls.rst

 The following action buttons can be available:

-1. Refresh the view table: click |IcUndo| to update the view table.
+1. Refresh the view table: click |Refresh-SVG| to update the view table.
-2. Reset the view table: click |IcReset| to clear view table customization and return to default settings.
+2. Reset the view table: click |Reset-SVG| to clear view table customization and return to default settings.
 Reset applies to all filters, records per page and sorting changes that you have made.
-3. Table settings: click |IcSettings| to define which columns to show in the table:
+3. Table settings: click |Columns-SVG| to define which columns to show in the table:

    .. image:: /user/img/storefront/navigation/TableSettings.png

    * You can manually select the columns by clicking on the checkbox next to the required field.
    * To show/hide all columns in the table, click **Select All**/**Deselect All**.
-   * To clear customization, click |IcReset| **Reset**.
+   * To clear customization, click |Reset-SVG| **Reset**.
    * To change the order of the columns, click on the ellipsis icon next to the name of the column you wish to move, hold the mouse button, and drag the column to the required position.

-4. Filters: click |IcFilter| to show/hide filters to select specific items to be shown in the table.
+4. Filters: click |Settings-SVG| to show/hide filters to select specific items to be shown in the table.
 More information on filters is provided in the Filters section below.

 .. _frontstore-guide--navigation-filters: